Russia boycott: A list of global campaigns that are underway in support of Ukraine

 Sports teams

 Sports federations and leagues have moved aggressively to sideline Russia’s teams and athletes since Russia’s invasion of Ukraine.
-Those efforts picked up the pace Monday after the International Olympic Committee recommended that international sports federations refrain from allowing or inviting Russian or Belarusian athletes and officials to participate in competitions, “to protect the integrity of global sports competitions and for the safety of all the participants.”
+The pace of those efforts picked up Monday after the International Olympic Committee (IOC) recommended that international sports federations refrain from allowing or inviting Russian or Belarusian athletes and officials to participate in competitions, “to protect the integrity of global sports competitions and for the safety of all the participants.”

-FIFA, soccer’s global governing body, announced Monday that it was suspending all Russian teams, both national and club squads, from international competition until further notice.
-In a joint statement by FIFA and the Union of European Football Associations, which oversees the game in Europe, the groups said they hoped “the situation in Ukraine will improve significantly and rapidly so that football can again be a vector for unity and peace amongst people.”
+FIFA, soccer’s global governing body, announced Monday that it was suspending all Russian teams — national and club squads — from international competition until further notice.
+In a joint statement from FIFA and the Union of European Football Associations, which oversees the game in Europe, the groups said they hoped “the situation in Ukraine will improve significantly and rapidly so that football can again be a vector for unity and peace amongst people.”

 Sporting events

 Multiple international sports federations have relocated major sporting events from Russian cities.
-The first major decision came from the UEFA, which moved the Champions League final, scheduled for May 28, from Gazprom Arena in St. Petersburg to the Stade de France in Paris.
+The first major decision came Friday from UEFA, which moved the Champions League final, scheduled for May 28, from Gazprom Arena in St. Petersburg to the Stade de France in Paris.

-Also on Friday, the International Chess Federation said it will not hold its annual congress or the 44th Chess Olympiad in Moscow, and put out a call for bids from possible replacement host cities.
-And the International Automobile Federation, which puts on Formula 1, canceled its Russian Grand Prix, scheduled for September.
+Also on Friday, the International Chess Federation said it will not hold its annual congress or the 44th Chess Olympiad in Moscow, and it put out a call for bids from possible replacement host cities.
+And the International Automobile Federation, which puts on Formula One, canceled its Russian Grand Prix, scheduled for September.

 “We are watching the developments in Ukraine with sadness and shock and hope for a swift and peaceful resolution to the present situation,” the organization said in a statement, adding that it could not hold the event “in the current circumstances.”